SharePoint/sp-dev-docs/docs/general-development/how-to-resolve-errors-and-warnings-when-previewing-a-page-in-sharepoint.md

 <!--CE: End Create Snippets From Custom ASP.NET Markup Snippet-->
 ```

-You can also add the HTML Form Web Part or the InfoPath Form Web Part to your page from the Snippet Gallery.
+You can also add the HTML Form web part or the InfoPath Form web part to your page from the Snippet Gallery.
 For more information, see  [SharePoint Design Manager snippets](sharepoint-design-manager-snippets.md).